 The UA Department of Art and Art History presents the Master Fine of Arts thesis exhibitions of two graduate students, Ryan Akers and Will Henry, March 20-27, 2023, in the Sella-Granata Art Gallery, Woods Hall, on UA campus.
 A reception will be held Thursday, March 23, 5:00-8:00 p.m.
-Gallery hours are Monday through Thursday, 9:00 a.m. to 6:00 p.m., and Friday, 10:00 a.m. to 2 p.m., when school is in session.
+Gallery hours are Monday through Thursday, 9:00 a.m. to 6:00 p.m., and Friday, 10:00 a.m. to 2 p.m. when school is in session.
+Check out the album of installation photos of the exhibition on Flickr.com.

 Ryan Akers is a graduate student in painting with an assistantship.
 About his MFA exhibition, titled “PYLE ON,” he writes, “Using a variety of materials like recycled cotton, textile, felt and found wood, I create installation-based work that explores how we experience shape, color, form, and objects in space.”
 His painting, Penteco$t, was selected for the Director’s Award in the biennial 44th Montgomery (Ala.)
 Art Guild Museum Exhibition.
 Akers received his BA from The University of Alabama in 2020 with a degree from New College in Interdisciplinary Studies (Literature, Art, and Society).